AhmadS101/House-Price-Prediction-Model-/README.md

 ### Dataset
 - The dataset used in this project is sourced from [GitHub](https://github.com/ageron/handson-ml2).
 It contains information about various houses, including features such as:
-Location
+1. Location
-- Number of bedrooms
+2. Number of bedrooms
-- Number of rooms
+3. Number of rooms
-- Number of households
+4. Number of households
-- Price
+5. Price
-  The dataset is stored in the data\raw directory.

 ---

 ### Model